dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- Vendor Ticket(s): XSS-5766
 	- Update: [[Sep 3rd, 2024]]
 		- the extra messages have not  helped. the only method of debugging is to serially debug while the issue is happening. #cts-jeff has an effected device.
-		- #sensata says it was authentication failure from the
+		- #sensata says it was authentication failure from the cell provider.
+		- We seem to only have happening to Bell.
+			-
 	- Update: [[Aug 27th, 2024]]
 		- {{embed ((66ce315d-da17-4b22-a8de-3ad0feee85b9))}}
 	- Update: [[Aug 20, 2024]]